dice-project/DICE-Deployment-Service/doc/Cloudify-3.4.0-FCO.md

 Also make sure server has enough memory.
 4 GB RAM and 4 CPUs is a bare minimum, but it is much better to go above 6 GB.
 If this is not possible, use 4 GB and make sure a suitable swap file is also enabled (see below).

+During server creation (in bootstrap screens), make sure you add newly registered key to this server.
+This is really important and without this key on the server, bootstrap procedure will fail.

 After server is created, start it and make sure you can ssh onto it.